 Splitting the sample, the estimation results are reported in Table 3.
 In general, the estimated effects are consistent with those for the whole sample, with some notable exceptions.
 First, the "safe-haven" effect is particularly strong for funds that are highly invested in EME bonds.
-This is evidence that funds with fewer EME bonds are better able to allocate away from EME bonds to other asset classes during periods of high global risk aversion, while EME focused funds move to the safe EMEs.
+This provides evidence that funds with fewer EME bonds are better able to allocate away from EME bonds to other asset classes during periods of high global risk aversion, while more EME-focused funds can identify and allocate towards safe EMEs.
 Also note that the benchmark effects on reallocation, the higher allocation induced when indexes include the EME bonds, are driven by the highly-invested funds.
 Second, the results in Table 3 also show that the negative coefficient result for Outflows is driven by fund types for whom EME bonds are not their principal asset class.
 For said funds, EME bonds are amongst the less liquid assets and account for only a minority of the portfolio.
-Third, for the funds with the low EME holdings, manager allocation to EMEs is unaffected by push factors, including global risk aversion, and among the pull factors only real GDP growth shows evidence of higher EME allocation.
+Third, for the funds with low EME holdings, manager allocation to EMEs is unaffected by push factors, including global risk aversion, and among the pull factors, only real GDP growth shows evidence of higher EME allocation.

-6 Robustness checks
+5.3 Robustness checks

-We implement four additional robustness checks.
+To check the robustness of our results, we estimated a number of additional models.
 All the variables identified as significant in the reported version of the model remain significant at a confidence interval of at least 90%.
 These results are available on request.

-As a first robustness check, we change the fixed effects used in the models and implement small panel standard error correction.
-For all models shown in Tables 1 and 2, we have run regressions using country fixed effects, fund fixed effects, quarter-fund fixed effects and quarter-fund-country fixed effects.
+As a first robustness check, we changed the fixed effects used in the models and implemented small panel standard error correction.
+For all models shown in Tables 1 and 2, we have run regressions using country fixed effects, fund fixed effects, quarterfund fixed effects and quarter-fund-country fixed effects.
 (All model specifications use Driscoll-Kraay standard errors to control for cross-sectional and temporal dependence structures.)
-As a second robustness check, we change the data cleaning tolerances we use to weed out potential data imperfections.
-Specifically, we run the regressions on data prepared using tighter cleaning tolerances (which reduce the sample size by a third).
-As a third robustness check, we implement an instrumental variable regression, using lags of our Outflow variable as instruments.
-Our model assumes that manager reallocation decisions are driven by investor flow decisions.
-It could be the reverse where investors respond to manager reallocation.
-Although most funds only publish
+As a second robustness check, we changed the data cleaning tolerances we use to weed out potential data issues.
+Specifically, we ran the regressions on data prepared using tighter cleaning tolerances (which reduce the sample size by a third).
+As a third robustness check, we implemented an instrumental variable regression, using lags of our fund Outflow variable as instruments.
+The reported model tests whether manager reallocation is driven by fund outflows.
+It could be the reverse where investor outflows respond to manager reallocation.
+This is unlikely given that most funds only publish full holdings quarterly.
+Nevertheless, some publish monthly summaries of portfolio